aronayne/data-engineer-technical-test/README.md

 # Testing

-Navigate to cloned app dir and run 'python -m unittest' to run all tests.
+To run all tests navigate to data-engineer-technical-test dir and run

+'python -m unittest' .

 # Watching for DB collection changes